easybuilders/easybuild-docs/docs/submitting-jobs.md

 ## Usage of `--job` {: #submitting_jobs_usage }

-To make EasyBuild submit jobs to the job backend rather than performing the installations directly, the `--job` command line option can be used.
+To make SimpleBuild submit jobs to the job backend rather than performing the installations directly, the `--job` command line option can be used.

 This following assumes that the required configuration settings w.r.t. the job backend to use are in place, see